chrisg2/snaptest-dotnet/docs/SnapshotFileNaming.md

 Unless `SnapshotDirectoryPath` is explicitly set in a `SnapshotSettings` object, the snapshot directory is automatically determined based on the directory that contains the source file for the test being executed.

 This directory is identified from information in the call stack at the time a `SnaphotSettings` object is built.
 This will generally work without a problem, but there are a few situations where this directory cannot be automatically determined.
 For example:
-- If the call stack leading to a `SnapshotSettings` object being built does not contain a method that has an attribute applied that identifies it as an NUnit test.
+- If the call stack leading to a `SnapshotSettings` object being built does not contain a method that has an attribute applied that identifies it as an NUnit or xUnit.net test method.
 - If the test assembly is compiled without debugging information.
 - In certain situations where async methods are used.